SaxxonPike/NextLevelSeven/README.md

 The project has successfully been moved to [NUnit](http://nunit.org).
 Currently, version 2 is being used.
 The tests do use `ExpectedExceptionAttribute` which is not supported in version 3.
 [FluentAssertions](http://www.fluentassertions.com/) is also used for testing.
-[Moq](https://github.com/Moq/moq4) is included as a reference, but is not used for anything just yet.
+[Moq](https://github.com/Moq/moq4) is planned to be used for mocking in the test framework.

-There are over 600 tests for this project and over 90% code coverage for the most used functionality.
-Hopefully, the project will reach 100% coverage soon.

 ### Pull Requests